by Brian A. Wilkins

 WEST DES MOINES, IOWA — One of the most-read articles on this site is about Pfizer admitting that non-vaccinated people can be contaminated (exposed) to experimental mRNA and its spike proteins simply by being near someone who’s recently been injected.

 I’ve been writing about people getting severe headaches and dying days or weeks after the experimental shots due to blood clots in their brains.
 All of these stories are very similar – headaches, complain to doctor, doctor sends them home, they die from stroke, ruptured aneurysm or worse.
-So it should be no surprise that I was a quite worried when my normal physiological equilibrium was way off for over two weeks, which is also why few new posts have went live on the blog lately.
+So it should be no surprise that I was quite worried when my normal physiological equilibrium was way off for over two weeks, which is also why we haven’t updated in a while.

 Spike protein exposure hits home?